-A new technique for measuring the speed and distance of moving objects in indoor environments in real-time has been developed by a group of researchers from North Carolina State University.
-This new technique will help the navigation technologies and systems in robotics, drones and even for pedestrians for finding their way around an airport.
-This new approach is called Wi-Fi assisted Inertial Odometry (WIO) that uses accelerometer technology and unique arrangements of Wi-Fi signals to track objects in real time.
+A new technique for measuring the speed and distance of indoor movement using WIO in real-time has been developed by a group of researchers from North Carolina State University.
+This new technique will help the navigation technologies and systems in robotics, drones, and even for pedestrians for finding their way around an airport.
+This new approach is called Wi-Fi-assisted Inertial Odometry (WIO) that uses accelerometer technology and unique arrangements of Wi-Fi signals to track objects in real-time.

 Many smartphones and similar devices use integrated technology that we call it inertial measurement unit (IMUs) for calculating the distances of devices or how far a device has moved.
 But this technology suffers from big drift blunders.
 It means that even minor inaccuracies can rapidly become exaggerated.